google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - hashcode test in 'numberobjectcalls' fails for long
 - Bitwise on booleans ^ on boolean is not working correctly, it returns a 'number' not 'boolean', JSCompiler type error
-- Add automatic devirtualization translation of instance methods to static methods, and delete the instance afterword.
 - Update JsniConverter to emit a $clinit() as the first line of static methods

 ## Tracking Closure warning issues